1622: First European colony is established in New Hampshire under John Mason.

 1754: Another survey is undertaken of the new township, and the surveyor convinces the Masonian Proprietors to increase the size of New Salem by 50%.
 The increase added Meredith Neck to the township.
 The surveyor argued that the original area was severely limited by the number of lakes within its bounds.

-1764: The first permanent settlers arrived in New Salem, following the finally peace treaty ending the war between the English and French.
+1764: The first permanent settlers arrived in New Salem, following the peace treaty ending the war between the English and French.
 They all settle within the First Division that was originally surveyed in 1750.
-Most of them started farms along what became Parade Road (now Rte 106).
+Most of them started farms along what became the Province Road and then Parade Road (now Rte 106).
 By September 1766, there were a dozen farms in various stages of development.
-The end of the war resulted in a huge expansion of the New Hampshire population that lasted for several decades.
+The settlement of the town was part of a huge expansion of the New Hampshire population that lasted for several decades.

-1765: Ebenezer Smith orchestrated the completion of the first bridge across the Winnipesaukee River and the saw mill located nearby.
+1765: Ebenezer Smith orchestrated the completion of the first bridge across the Winnipesaukee River and built a saw mill nearby.
 The location became known as Meredith Bridge (now downtown Laconia).

 1769: A grist mill is built on the outlet of Wicwas Lake at what became Meredith Center.